-Our law firm takes great pride in using estate planning instruments to help our clients realize their philanthropic goals.
+Our probate attorney takes great pride in using estate planning instruments to help our clients realize their philanthropic goals.
 One of the tools that we can talk with you about includes the charitable lead trust.

-At Bezaire, Ledwitz & Borncamp, our attorneys will take the time to sit with you and learn about your charitable goals.
-Our estate planning lawyers can help you understand your options for donating assets and discuss how various options can help you avoid estate tax.
+At Bezaire, Ledwitz & Associates, our attorneys will take the time to sit with you and learn about your charitable goals.
+Our estate planning attorney can help you understand your options for donating assets and discuss how various options can help you avoid estate tax.

 Retain Assets while Receiving Charitable Tax Benefits

 If you currently have assets that are income producing, including real estate and stocks that you would like to use to accomplish your charitable giving goals now, but you would like to maintain the asset as part of your estate, a charitable lead trust may be a solution.

 In a charitable lead trust, the assets are irrevocably transferred to a lead trust.
 The trust will then use the asset to pay income to a designated organization for a predetermined number of years.
 When the term of the trust expires, the property in the trust will transfer to other individuals.
 In many cases, a donor will typically designate that the assets transfer to his or her children or grandchildren.